smuellerDD/leancrypto/linux_kernel/README.md

 are provided to validate the leancrypto integration into the kernel crypto API:

-* `leancrypto_kernel_aead_ascon_tester.ko` invokes the Linux kernel crypto API of type `skcipher` to perform a Ascon and Ascon-Keccak encryption / decryption operation.
+* `leancrypto_kernel_aead_ascon_tester.ko` invokes the Linux kernel crypto API of type `aead` to perform a Ascon and Ascon-Keccak encryption / decryption operation.

-* `leancrypto_kernel_ascon_tester.ko` invokes the Linux kernel crypto API of type `shash` to perform a Ascon 128 and Ascon 128a message digest calculation.
+* `leancrypto_kernel_ascon_tester.ko` invokes the Linux kernel crypto API of type `shash` to perform a Ascon-Hash256 message digest calculation.

 * `leancrypto_kernel_dilithium_tester.ko` invokes the Linux kernel crypto API of type `akcipher` to perform a FIPS 204 (CRYSTALS Dilithium) signature generation and verification.

+* `leancrypto_kernel_sphincs_shake_*_tester.ko` invokes the Linux kernel crypto API of type `akcipher` to perform a FIPS 205 (Sphincs Plus) signature generation and verification.

 * `leancrypto_kernel_kmac_tester.ko` invokes the Linux kernel crypto API type `shash` to invoke KMAC256 XOF, a keyed message digest using FIPS 202 defined in SP800-185.

-* `leancrypto_kernel_kyber_tester.ko` tests the Linux kernel crypto API type `kpp` to invoke FIPS 203 (CRYSTALS Kyber) key generation, encapsulation and decapsulation.
+* `leancrypto_kernel_kyber*_tester.ko` tests the Linux kernel crypto API type `kpp` to invoke FIPS 203 (CRYSTALS Kyber) key generation, encapsulation and decapsulation.